- A corporate logo is an image or visually appealing set of words that reflects your brand’s values and distinguishes you from competitors.

 - You want to reduce negative associations with the brand.

 - The brand has globalized, making language less relevant.

 These are some potential downsides of a logo redesign:

 - If consumers are attached to the existing logo, a redesign could backfire and hurt sales.

 - Seeking feedback prior to release from focus groups, for example, can expose weaknesses in the redesign.

 - Change doesn’t always mean progress.

-Additional reporting by Chad Brooks.
-Some source interviews were conducted for a previous version of this article.
+Max Freedman and Chad Brooks contributed to the writing and reporting in this article.
+Source interviews were conducted for a previous version of this article.